zogzog/cubicweb/doc/book/en/admin/instance-config.rst

 -----------------------------------
 Web server side:

-:`pyro-client.pyro-instance-id`:
+:`pyro.pyro-instance-id`:
     pyro identifier of RQL server (e.g. the instance name)

 RQL server side:

-:`pyro-server.pyro-port`:
+:`main.pyro-server`:
+    boolean to switch on/off pyro server-side

+:`pyro.pyro-host`:
-    pyro port number.
-If none is specified, a port is assigned automatically.
+    pyro host:port number.
+If no port is specified, it is assigned automatically.

 RQL and web servers side:

-:`pyro-name-server.pyro-ns-host`:
+:`pyro.pyro-ns-host`:
     hostname hosting pyro server name.
-If no value is specified, it is located by a request from broadcast :`pyro-name-server.pyro-ns-group` [cubicweb]:
+If no value is specified, it is located by a request from broadcast

+:`pyro.pyro-ns-group`:
-    pyro group in which to save the instance
+    pyro group in which to save the instance (will default to 'cubicweb')

 Configuring e-mail